ePages-de/epages-devportal/_posts/2019/2019-10-31-developing-app-firebase.md

 - })()
 + }
 ```

-And now call this method when we have a user object available.
+We'll now call this method once a user object is available.

 ```javascript
 firebase.auth().onAuthstateChanged(async function(user) {
   if (user) {